APogue/APogue.github.io/_posts/2025-08-18-proof-of-ucla-bias-through-visibility.md

 - **V → C**: higher visibility produces more comms (observed).
 - **V → R_cost**: visibility raises reputational stakes (assumed).
 - **V → G**: visibility is not evenly distributed; it clusters on one group (empirical).
-- **S → A_specific**: in principle, higher severity should drive more specific action — but this channel collapses (Lemma 1)
+- **S → A**: in principle, higher severity should drive more specific action — but this channel collapses (Lemma 1)
 - **S → V**: severity can raise visibility, but this link is inconsistent and group-dependent.

 **Implication:** If V is the driver, you cannot separate whether the institution is communicating for **reputation** (PR logic) or for **group** (non-neutral).